siduojiang/SQL_analysis_bikeshare/README.md

 AND start_station_id != end_station_id
 ```

 - Question 3: For the two different subscriber types, what percent of trips for each type are intercity (start station and end station are in different cities)?
+Should we specifically consider these trips as potentially not commuter trips during our analysis?

   * Answer: For "Customers", 0.522% of trips are intercity, whereas only 0.087% trips are intercity for "Subscribers", which means Customers take intercity trips 6 times more often than Subscribers.
 Commuter trips are less likely to be intercity, so this combined with trip duration could help us narrow down which trips are commuter.
-However, the number of intercity trips represents such a small fraction of total trips that such analysis may not be impactful on the analysis.
+However, the number of intercity trips represents such a small fraction of total trips that special treatment of such trips may not be impactful on the analysis.

   * SQL query: